-- The franchisor requires that, before you open, you spend between $750 and $3,000 on a sign for your Franchised Business that will display the Marks.
+- The franchisor requires that, before you open, you purchase a sign for your Franchised Business that will display the Marks.
 Any sign that you place on your Franchised Business must first be approved by the franchisor before you use it.

 - The pre-opening initial advertising in this Item 7 consists mainly of marketing materials and ad placements.
 The cost for this will be about $1,500 to $3,000.

 - The franchisor estimates that you will devote the remaining amount of money in this section to regular consumer advertising.
 You may spend even more if you wish to grow your Franchised Business faster.

 - Although the franchisor is unaware of specific instances where the initial costs of insurance have been higher, it is possible that your initial insurance costs would exceed the numbers presented.

 11. Additional Funds – 3 Months: $10,000 to $25,000

 - This line item estimates the funds (working capital) you will need to cover your pre- and post-opening expenses, which can include initial employee wages, utility deposits, accounting fees, legal fees, licenses, permit costs, sales taxes, and dues, as well as additional operating capital for other variable costs (e.g. electricity, telephone, heat, Internet service, Internet setup, etc.), paper, cleaning, and other supplies.